Northeast Pollinator Partnership – a program to educate agricultural service providers about the biology, importance and conservation of wild bees

 Performance target outcome narrative:

-SARE has helped us reach our first three milestones that prepare us to deliver education to extension and agricultural service providers.
-In the past 8 months we have engaged esxtension, grower consultants, and industry program managers who would like to work towards educating their grower community.
-Since the onstart we have at least 16 new contacts with many more saying they will engage once more of the modules are created and published.
+SARE has helped us reach our first 6 milestones that prepare us to fully engage in delivering education to extension and agricultural service providers.
+In the past 8 months we have engaged extension, grower consultants, and industry program managers who would like to work towards educating their grower community.
+Since the onstart we have at least 27 new contacts with many more saying they will engage once modules are published and trainings are planned and implemented.
 We used our existing networks, such as Cornell Cooperative Extension, New York State IPM, and Northeast IPM to recruit additional agricultural service providers.
 These service providers have enlisted for the program via the Northeast Pollinator Partnership website which lets them add their information to our list serv which will be used to provide them with access to distributed materials via our institutional Cornell Box platform which can be shared with anyone who has a link.

 Performance Target Outcomes - Farmers